 Size: It is usually 350-400ml in size.

 Feel Everlasting and Elegant with a Coupe Glass

-If, like me, after 3 Martinis you’re likely to start spilling them, you might feel safer with a coupe glass.
-It’s a long stemmed glass, similar to the Martini glass, with a curved rim.
-Supposedly modelled on Marie Antoinette’s breast, it’s a classic, elegant cocktail glass which would be right at home in any home bar.
+If like me, after 3 Martinis you’re likely to start spilling them, you might feel safer with a coupe glass.
+It’s a long-stemmed glass, similar to the Martini glass, with a curved rim.
+Supposedly modeled on Marie Antoinette’s breast, it’s a classic, elegant cocktail glass that would be right at home in any home bar.

 + Coupe glasses share all the advantages of the Martini glass (see above), with the added bonus that they are sturdier, so it’s not so easy to spill your drink!